 The annual scenario creation process is depicted in Figure 1.3.1.
-Currently we are at the fifth step of the process, i.e. the 'public consultation' stage of the 'consolidation' phase.
+Currently we are at the sixth step of the process, i.e. the publication of the final scenario report.

 Figure 1.3.1 Recap of the annual scenario creation process